edinebunu/Java-Multi-threaded-Simulation/README.md

 each one of them, in real time, duration of serving being in increments of 1s.
 <br>
 <br>
-  Program utilises thread pool variables and lists to ensure thread safety.
+  Program utilises atomic variables and blocking queues to ensure thread safety.

 <img src="https://github.com/edinebunu/Java-Multi-threaded-Simulation/blob/main/Images/Screenshot%202021-07-03%20202806.png" width="270">